Eth4ck1e/heimdall/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Please make sure to update test builds as appropriate.

+The first version 0.1.0 has been completed.
+From this point forward all future updates need to use the appropriate versioning.
+New features update minor version x as 0.x+1.0
+New major version (breaks compatibility with previous versions) update x as x+1.0.0 Bug fixes update x as 0.0.x+1

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)